KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

 Change the current directory

 cd stable-diffusion-webui-forge

-'Fix' the issue with Python running in PRoot
+You Dont Need This Command on newer android 13-14 it can cause crashes but every phone is different 'Fix' the issue with Python running in PRoot
-Newer Android doesn't need this it will cause problems

 export ANDROID_DATA=anything

-Install required Python packages pip install -r requirements.txt
+Install required Python packages

+pip install -r requirements.txt

 Launch the webui.
 It will take some time to complete first-time installation then everything should be fine

-python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu --no-half
+python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu

 Navigate to the webui in your browser http://127.0.0.1:7860

-To start after rebooting Userland after first installation
+To start after rebooting termux after first installation

+cd ubuntu-in-termux && ./startubuntu.sh

 THEN PASTE BOTTOM COMMAND
+cd ubuntu-in-termux && ./startubuntu.sh

-cd stable-diffusion-webui-forge && python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu --no-half
+cd stable-diffusion-webui-forge && python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu

-USE CIVBROWSER EXTENSION!!!
-to download models directly to your models folder cause u can't navigate userland folder in android. its better this way anyway also ull need your personal civitai api key just go to your Account settings scroll all the way down to bottom and slide the words over untill u see api then tap it.